North of Scotland Hydro-Electric Board: Background

 Johnson worked hard to ensure that the report would be well received.
 He talked to many people across the political spectrum, attempting to disarm potential opponents.
 Civil servants working for the Scottish Office also worked to understand potential opposition to the scheme, noting that the most likely group to oppose it would be the Coal Owners Association, who had a powerful influence in Parliament.
-By the time it was put before Parliament, Johnson had obtained cross party support from eight Cabinet Ministers, including the Chancellor of the Exchequer, Sir Kingsley Wood.
+By the time it was put before Parliament, Johnson had obtained cross party support from eight Cabinet ministers, including the Chancellor of the Exchequer, Sir Kingsley Wood.
 At its second reading in the House of Commons, Johnson stated that the bill was a 'partial remedy' for the malaise of the Highlands, which was 'rapidly bleeding to death' as a result of outward migration.
-He emphasised that surplus power would be sold to the national grid, to defray the costs of distribution in remote rural areas, and that the new Board would be responsible for economic development and social improvement of large swathes of the Highlands.
-Despite the clear vision of the original report, large numbers of checks were added to the bill, requiring Parliamentary approval at every stage of implementation, to the extent that James Henderson-Stewart of East Fife, who represented the Liberal National Party, moved an amendment to attempt to free the Board from such bureaucratic interference, arguing that if Parliament was not going to trust the Board to do its job, then they should not set it up in the first place.
+He emphasised that surplus power would be sold to the national grid, to defray the costs of distribution in remote rural areas, and that the new board would be responsible for economic development and social improvement of large swathes of the Highlands.
+Despite the clear vision of the original report, large numbers of checks were added to the bill, requiring parliamentary approval at every stage of implementation, to the extent that James Henderson-Stewart of East Fife, who represented the Liberal National Party, moved an amendment to attempt to free the board from such bureaucratic interference, arguing that if Parliament was not going to trust the board to do its job, then they should not set it up in the first place.
 His amendment was later withdrawn when the Lord Advocate agreed to amend the bill at its committee stage, based on the objections raised during the debate.

 The bill was received enthusiastically in the House of Lords, where it was presented by Lord Alness.
 There was widespread support for the measures, and particular praise for Tom Johnson.
 Lord Airlie stated that speed was important, as residents were unlikely to remain content with the economic depression of the region for long.
 Finally, Lord Lovat appealed that when projects were implemented, they should use Scottish workers from the Highland Division when they returned from war, rather than Irish navvies.
-The necessary legal powers were granted by the Hydro-electric Development (Scotland) Act 1943, which was passed on 5 August 1943.
+The necessary legal powers were granted by the Hydro-Electric Development (Scotland) Act 1943 (6 & 7 Geo.
+6. c.
+32), which was passed on 5 August 1943.